 |120||Redwood City||Non Stop|

 Suppose we want to add a new column called “time to next station”.
 To obtain this value, we subtract the station times for pairs of contiguous stations.
-We can calculate this value without window functions, but that can be very complicated.
-It’s simpler to do it using the LEAD window function.
+We can calculate this value without using a SQL window function, but that can be very complicated.
+It’s simpler to do it using the LEAD LEAD window function.
 This function compares values from one row with the next row to come up with a result.
 In this case, it compares the values in the “time” column for a station with the station immediately after it.

 SELECT train_id, station, time as "station_time", lead(time) OVER (PARTITION BY train_id ORDER BY time) - time AS time_to_next_station FROM train_schedule;